Music

 - Mandolin

 Here’s what I use when I play live with Ellis Island.
 Everything here is from the above equipment list.
-You can see it in action here.
+You can see it in action here, though that video was made before I started hooking up the synths with MIDI.

 - On-Stage stand